 It’s difficult to put too fine a point on what an insurance company will do in its efforts to deny your claim or minimize your settlement.
 In Tricks of the Trade: How Insurance Companies Deny, Delay, Confuse and Refuse, the American Association for Justice reports on exactly how low many insurance companies will go to keep from justly compensating you for the damages you incur in an accident.
 This includes well-known companies that spend billions of advertising dollars to gain your trust.
 Some of their techniques—denying claims outright, delaying claims and payments, and confusing claimants with incomprehensible insurance doublespeak—are extremely heavy-handed.
 In other words, i’s bad.

-At Stewart J. Guss, Injury Accident Lawyers, in Houston, we make it our business to stay on top of the insurance company involved.
+At Trust Guss Injury Lawyers, in Houston, we make it our business to stay on top of the insurance company involved.
 Your rights and your rightful compensation are too important not to do so.

 If You Were Injured in a Hit and Run Accident, Consult a Skilled Houston Car Accident Attorney Today